Stephen Senn: Declaration of Interest

 University of York Centre for Dissemination and Reviews

 The Wellcome Trust Clinical Research Facility at Edinburgh University

 Organisations for whom I have worked fulltime

-I also had an eight month sabbatical at ENSAI in Rennes and spent six weeks as a visiting scientist
+I also had an eight month sabbatical at ENSAI in Rennes in 2009 and spent six weeks as a visiting scientist

 Do you think that there is an interest I have failed to declare?
 Please email me at